python/devguide/developers.rst

 Permissions History
 -------------------

+- Ross Lagerwall was given push privileges on Mar 13 2011 by GFB, on recommendation by Antoine Pitrou and Ned Deily.

 - Eli Bendersky was given commit access on Jan 11 2011 by BAC, on recommendation by Terry Reedy and Nick Coghlan.